lilydjwg/nvchecker/README.rst

 Dependency
 ==========
-- Python 3.5+
+- Python 3.7+
-- Python library: structlog
+- Python library: structlog, toml
 - One of these Python library combinations (ordered by preference):

   * tornado + pycurl
   * aiohttp
+  * httpx with http2 support
   * tornado

 - All commands used in your version source files